theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/qliksense-qlikview.md

 ---
 title: QlikSense & QlikView
-description: QlikSense & QlikView destination
+description: Write SAP data to a QlikSense & QlikView destination
 ---

 This page shows how to set up and use the {{ page.meta.title }} destination.